amidaware/tacticalrmm/docs/docs/tipsntricks.md

 3. Click on the device group you want to enable notifications or accept connection etc on (probably TacticalRMM)
 4. Next to User Consent click edit (the wee pencil)<br>
 ![Features](images/mesh_userconsent.png)
-5. Then check Tick whatever boxes you want in there (Features: Sync server device name to hostname, Automatically remove inactive devices, Notify/Prompt for Consent/Connection Toolbar settings)<br>
+5. You can also change features by ticking whatever boxes you want in there (Features: Sync server device name to hostname, Automatically remove inactive devices, Notify/Prompt for Consent/Connection Toolbar settings)<br>
 ![Features](images/mesh_features.png)

 6. Ok your way out